vornao/timeseries-anomaly-analisys/README.md

 ### How are candles created and what do open, close and volume values mean in network monitoring?

-In order to create candles, data are fetched from a provided RRD archive; then the resulting time series is split into temporal windows, each one representing a candle (window size can be set inside the config.json).
+In order to create candles, data are fetched from a provided RRD archive; then the resulting time series is split into temporal windows, each one representing a candle (window size can be adjusted inside the config.json).
 The bigger the window, the thicker the candle.
 For example, if RRD step is ```300s``` (5min) and candle thickness is set to ```3```, each candle will represent 15 minutes of data; so, for each candle we obtain that: